Skip to content

 }

-response = dug_manager.create(complex_dug_dict)
+response = client.dynamic_user_group.create(complex_dug_dict)

 Updating a Dynamic User Group

-"description": "Updated user group for high risk classification",
+existing.description = "Updated user group for high risk classification"

-tag=["RiskManagement", "Security", "HighPriority"]
+existing.tag = ["RiskManagement", "Security", "HighPriority"]

 Response Model